ksell8/spotify-playlist-management-tools/README.md

 ### Environment Setup

+The requests library must be installed to your python environment using pip before these scripts can be run.

 ##### Spotify API Credentials

 First you will have to acquire Spotify API access.
 Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)